mr-mudgal/GfG-160-Days/README.md

 <pre><b>Day 1</b>: <i>Given an array of positive integers arr[], return the second largest element from the array.
 If the second largest element doesn't exist then return -1.</i>
 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-1%3A%20Second%20Largest.py">Day-1 Solution</a>
 </pre>
+<pre><b>Day 2</b>: <i>Given an array of integers arr[], the task is to move all the zeros to the end of the array while maintaining the relative order of all non-zero elements.
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-2%3A%20Move%20All%20Zeroes%20to%20End.py">Day-2 Solution</a></pre>
 ###### ⏸️ <i>to be continued</i>
 ##### ℹ️ The above list will be updated daily, as I start solving the problems.